Should nonprofits send holiday cards?

 Is it okay to email a holiday card instead?

 The question of whether or not it’s okay to email a holiday greeting is a decisive one.
-On the other hand, it’s a major cost and time saver.
+On one hand, it’s a major cost and time saver.
 On the other hand, it can feel very impersonal and generic, and is unlikely to have the intended effect.

 When done professionally and timely, a holiday e-card is a good compromise for organizations unable to spend the money or time on traditional holiday cards.
 When taking this route, ensure that you are not including other news, announcements, or solicitations in the email.
 Keep it to holiday greetings only!